deforde/zig-macho-bug/README.md

 # Zig: Suspected Mach-O Linker Bug Example

-I beleive that there may be a Mach-O linker bug in Zig CC that affects the compilation of dynamic libraries targeting aarch64-macos.
+I believe that there may be a Mach-O linker bug in Zig CC that affects the compilation of dynamic libraries targeting aarch64-macos.

 This repo aims to provide a minimal example that reproduces the issue.